ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

     in the manner specified for the algorithm, rejecting the input without emitting any decrypted output if the JWE Authentication Tag is incorrect.

+1. If Integrated Encryption is being employed, decrypt the JWE Ciphertext using the private key, the Additional Authenticated Data value, and the JWE Encrypted Key value using the specified Integrated Encryption algorithm, returning the decrypted plaintext in the manner specified for the algorithm, rejecting the input without emitting any decrypted output if the decryption fails.

 1. If a `zip` parameter was included, uncompress the decrypted plaintext using the specified compression algorithm.